eranws/eranws.github.com/resume.md

 ---

-I'm a Software Engineer with 10+ years of experience for the past 2 years I have built live demos for key customers
+I'm a Software Engineer with 10+ years of hands on experience. for the past 2 years I have built live demos and installations for key customers, museums and companies

-As a decision maker on technology, frameworks and tools, I developed image processing and visualization apps and infrastructure for real-time systems on multiple platforms: Linux, Windows, Android and Arduino.
+I worked as a developer on image processing and visualization apps, as a decision maker on technology, frameworks and tools for real-time systems on multiple platforms: Linux, Windows, Android and Arduino.

-In the past, I worked as a Software Engineer at 2 Israeli startups:
+In the past, I worked for 2 Israeli startups:
 Powermat, who developed the first wireless charging solution;
-PrimeSense, who invented the Kinect, and recently sold to Apple.
+PrimeSense, who invented the Kinect, and sold to Apple.

 I have M.Sc and B.Sc in Computer Science and Engineering from the Hebrew University.
 My research focus is on AI, Computer Vision, Image Processing and Numerical Analysis.